 The risk of venous thrombosis increases if you have one or more other risk factors.
 You can reduce this risk by taking preventive measures.

 Dysfibrinogenaemia and pregnancy

-If you have dysfibrinogenaemia and are pregnant, you should discuss this with your midwife as you are at increased risk of venous thrombosis during pregnancy.
+If you have dysfibrinogenaemia and are pregnant, you should discuss this with your midwife as you are at increased risk of venous thrombosis during pregnancy, and should be reviewed by an expert in thrombosis.